 |Drop Wire Charge

 Besides the regular internet offering, WorldLink also offers Enterprise Solutions.
 These include the following:

-One of the highlights among its Enterprise Solutions is Dedicated Internet.
+One of the highlights of its Enterprise Solutions is Dedicated Internet.
 It provides a seamless broadband connection to its customers with an uptime guarantee of 99.99%.
 The customer is provided internet over a dedicated IP address with consistent bandwidth.
-To acquire this service, you will have to head over to this page and fill up this form.

 The infamous Fair Usage Policy (FUP) is implemented by all the private ISPs in Nepal.
 Basically what it does is restrict users from incessantly consuming more bandwidth than an average user.
 The ISPs justify this as a measure to provide a consistent performance 24*7.

 The idea is when a user consumes too much bandwidth, the other user’s browsing experience is affected.
 Although customers may argue otherwise about a dedicated service, this has been a norm for years in Nepal.
 If you have felt a lag in internet speed around 6 to 9 or beyond, it is FUP throttling your speed to maintain uniform service for all during peak hours.